-Note: The community and noncommunity bank share of offices are mergeradjusted to each year-end.
+Note: The community and noncommunity bank share of offices are merger-adjusted to each year-end.

-2 These designations are based on definitions for county equivalents made by the U.S. Office of Management and Budget (OMB) using Census Decennial population data.
-While most of the United States is divided into counties, not all of it is (for example, Louisiana has parishes).
-For administrative purposes, the government allocates all jurisdictions not in counties into county equivalents.
-In this study, the FDIC combines counties and county-equivalents and refers to them as counties to encompass all U.S. states and major territories, including American Samoa, Federated States of Micronesia, Guam, Mariana Islands, Puerto Rico, and the U.S. Virgin Islands. ties, which numbered 1,168 as of 2010, are defined by being economically linked to one of the 374 U.S. Metropolitan Statistical Areas (MSAs), each of which encompasses an urban core with population of at least 50,000 people.
+ties, which numbered 1,168 as of 2010, are defined by being economically linked to one of the 374 U.S. Metropolitan Statistical Areas (MSAs), each of which encompasses an urban core with population of at least 50,000 people.
 Nonmetro counties can be divided into two subcategories: micropolitan (or micro) and rural.
 The 694 U.S. micropolitan counties are also centered on an urban core, but one with population between 10,000 and 50,000 people, while the 1,376 rural counties are defined by populations with fewer than 10,000 people.
 This study employs metro, micro and rural county definitions as of 2010 and applies them retroactively to prior years.